Salta al contenuto principale

 --system live|normal

-$ nano config/package-lists/
+$ nano config/package-lists/my.list.chroot

 $ nano config/hooks/live/my-chroot-script.sh